-By default, Paste will automatically generate a bold, italic, and bold italic versions based on the font assigned to each text size.
-However, for fonts designed with unique styles for bold and italic (such as serif typefaces), you can use these styles by clicking on Set Font Styles to expand the options below and uploading those files for each style.
+By default, Paste® will automatically generate a bold, italic, and bold italic versions based on the font assigned to each text size.
+However, for fonts designed with unique styles for bold and italic (such as serif typefaces), you can use these styles by clicking on Advanced above any on the font options to expand the options below and uploading those files for each style.

 Need a Font?

 If your font is hosted on a service such as Google Fonts or Typekit, you will need to first download your font in a compatible format before uploading.

 Custom fonts on Paste® Mobile are supported with a few limitations due to iOS restrictions.
 Please make sure the criteria below are met to have custom fonts properly working.

 On the web, we can generate font styles for Bold, Italic, and Bold-Italic for a font you upload.
 However, on iOS, this is not possible.
 If you would like to use font styles in the mobile app, you will need to upload separate font files for each style (Bold, Italic, Bold-Italic).

 Further, when uploading custom fonts for Bold, Italic, and Bold-Italic styles, the files must follow a specific naming convention:

 - All font styles of a given text size ( Small, Medium, Large) must share the same base font name.
 This means you cannot have "Avenir" as your normal style, and "Times New Roman" as your Bold style.

 - Assuming that your fonts have the same font name, specific font styles/weights need to have suffixes that match the font style.